Skip to content

 • Identify the max width of artwork and content frames

-• Set the mininum width of all artwork frames to match the maximum existing width
+• Set the minimum width of all artwork frames to match the maximum existing width

 • Set the width of all content frames to the maximum content frame width